 Western's Manufacturing Engineering program develops industry proficiencies with the help of intensive laboratory components spread throughout its courses.
 Through laboratory experiences, students learn to apply theoretical knowledge learned in the classroom to solve practical, application-based problems in manufacturing.

-Students in Western's Plastics and Composites Engineering (PCE) program study the relationship between molecular structure, material properties and performance, and the manufacturing of polymers, composites materials, and products.
-The PCE program is accredited by the Engineering Accreditation Commission of ABET.
+Students in Western's Polymer Materials Engineering (PME) program study the relationship between molecular structure, material properties and performance, and the manufacturing of polymers, composites materials, and products.
+The PME program is accredited by the Engineering Accreditation Commission of ABET.

 Engineering at Western